 LevelDB is a key-value storage library that provides an ordered mapping from string keys to string values.
 It is written in C++ and has bindings for languages such as C, Go, NodeJS and Java.
 LevelDB runs on-disk and is queried without SQL.
 Applications need to use it as a library, as the database does not provide any server or command line interface.
 Indexes and synchronization are not supported.

 ObjectBox is a fast, object-oriented, ACID-compliant database with strong relation support.
 It was designed specifically for Edge IoT and embedded and mobile applications.
 ObjectBox has a memory footprint of less than 1 MB.
 Language support includes C, Go, Java, Kotlin, Swift, Python (Beta), and Dart.
-Centralized synchronization support is currently in its alpha stage and P2P synchronization is a work in progress; ObjectBox also offers a time series feature, optimized for time series data.
+Centralized synchronization support is now available for early access and distributed / P2P synchronization is a work in progress; ObjectBox also offers a time series feature, optimized for time series data.

 Redis is a key-value database, which is per default not ACID-compliant.
 However, it offers an optional durability transaction concept, which when turned on reduces the database performance significantly.
 In contrast to other database systems, it works in memory with user commands not being data queries, but specific operations to be performed on abstract data types.
 Redis has many different client bindings, e.g. C, C++, Dart, Go, Java, NodeJS, Python and Rust.

 RocksDB is a persistent key-value store for SSD and RAM storage.
 It is not ACID-compliant, but works using concurrent transactions with conflict resolution.
 This embedded NoSQL database supports Java, Python, NodeJS, Go, PHP and Rust, to name only a few languages.
 Synchronization in any form is not natively possible with RocksDB.